Choreologist Juliette Kando is a fitness and health expert and author of "Natural Facelift", published by HarperCollins.

 - Works as a thermostat that regulates body temperature.

-- It is the soil for hair growth and hair movement.
+- Is the soil for hair growth and hair movement.

 - Secretes lubricant sebum to keep it moist and supple.